BlueAndi/DroidControlShip/doc/ROS2/setup/wsl.md

 ## New Terminal Window

-Is is higly recommended to install the new Microsoft Terminal Window if not done already.
+Is is recommended to install the new Microsoft Terminal Window if not done already.
 It is available from

 [Github Microsoft Terminal](https://github.com/microsoft/terminal).